TeamHeka/medkit/docs/user_guide/provenance.md

 We have also seen how, when using pipelines and sub-pipelines, the provenance information in a `ProvTracer` will be composed, the same way that our processing graph is.
-This allows us to later should the level of details that we want to see when inspecting provenance.
+This allows us to later display the level of details that we want to see when inspecting provenance.

-Finally, we have seen how the `save_prov_to_dot()` helper function can be used to quick visualize the provenance information gathered.
+Finally, we have seen how the `save_prov_to_dot()` helper function can be used to quickly visualize the captured provenance information.
 For more advanced provenance usage, you may want to look at the [provenance API docs](api:core:provenance).
 The source code of `save_prov_to_dot()` can also serve as a reference on how to use it.